demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

 | **outbound** | 3.
 Data Export: make processed data available for external consumption |

 ### Data Flow in Cortex XSOAR
-In Cortex XSOAR the data flow is is based on two integration types: feed integrations and outbound integrations.
+In Cortex XSOAR the data flow is based on two integration types: feed integrations and outbound integrations.
 Cortex XSOAR provides dedicated out-of-the-box feed integrations for many feed sources, as well as generic feed integrations that you can configure to work with many feed sources.
-Unlike how in MineMeld the outputs of a **miner** node (the indicators fetched from a feed source) would need to be specified as the input of other node(s), all indicators fetched from feed integrations in Cortex XSOAR flow into the Cortex XSOAR instance's indicator store.
+In MineMeld, the outputs of a **miner node** (the indicators fetched from a feed source) need to be specified as the input of other node(s).
+However, in Cortex XSOAR, all indicators fetched from feed integrations flow into the Cortex XSOAR instance's indicator store.
 Since the Cortex XSOAR indicator store already supports the mechanism of searching and filtering indicators, we are able to condense what in MineMeld was the flow of indicators into a **processor** node and then an **output** node.
 We do this by configuring a single instance of the **Export Indicators Service** integration.
 When configuring an instance of the **Export Indicators Service** integration, we can enter an indicator query (using the query syntax you would use to search and filter indicators in the Indicators page of the Cortex XSOAR platform), which determines the indicators that will be made available from this integration instance for external consumption.

 ## MineMeld Prototype to Cortex XSOAR Integration Mapping